 This is a real beach getaway... a world away from high-rise hotels and package tours.
 There is one ATM (but usually doesn't work), no cars (only golf carts & bikes & feet) and no one uses streets names.
 THIS is where you go to get away from it all!
 We'll enjoy a scenic ferry ride there and our own exclusive private charter plane back.

-Come the end up January when you're ready for a break from the cold wintery weather, we'll be off for a long weekend getaway (4 nights/5 days) from Jan 18-22, 2019!
+Come the end up February when you're fed up with the cold wintery weather, we'll be off for a long weekend getaway (4 nights/5 days) from Jan 31-Feb 4, 2018!
 Destination: Isla Holbox, a little-known, amazing beautiful and serene island in Mexico on the Yucatan Peninsula where the Caribbean Sea meets the Gulf of Mexico.
 This little-visited, laid back island is accessible only by ferry after a 2.5 hour drive from Cancun.
 You can also get there by 25 minute private charter plane ride.
 We'll do both! :)